WaitThatShouldntWork/InferGPT/backend/README.md

 `pytest` is being used for testing the backend.
 Like with linting, running the [setup](#set-up) steps should download `pytest` for you.

+We are using a separate `tests` directory to store all the tests.
+This directory is intended to mirror the `src` directory to make it easier to find the tests for a specific module.

 > [!WARNING]
 > running the `pytest` tests only works when running the service locally (not through the Docker setup)

-To then run the tests, change to the `/backend` directory and run the following command:
+To run the tests, change to the `/backend` directory and run the following command:

 ```bash
 pytest
 ```

 More documentation on `pytest` can be found [here](https://docs.pytest.org/en/8.0.x/).